Juliet-Simpson/Find-A-Bible-Quote/README.md

 **Pending Issues**

 * If an Admin user edits a quote from their Admin page, the route for edit comment will reroute back to My Quotes page, as it would do for a regular user after editing a quote, not back to the admin page.
-It is not possible to redirect the edit quote view back to the page that it was called from because a POST methed is necessarily being used to send an updated quote object to the database.
+It is not possible to redirect the edit quote view back to the page that it was called from because a POST method is necessarily being used to send an updated quote object to the database.
 It is only possible to implement this functionality if the only method used in the route is GET.
 Thus an admin user must manually navigate themselves back to their Admin page from My Quotes if they wish to return there.
     * Credit: My Code Institute mentor, Sandeep Aggarwal, for assistance with making this functionality work for other routes and identifying the reason for it not working here.

-* There is still no defense against 2 different users adding the same quote for the same theme.
-They will be differnt objects because the session user adding them will be different so the database will accept them.
+* There is still no defence against 2 different users adding the same quote for the same theme.
+They will be different objects because the session user adding them will be different so the database will accept them.
     * This could be addressed with more time available.

 ### User Stories